symfony/symfony-docs/frontend/encore/page-specific-assets.rst

 However, it's pretty common to need to include some global JavaScript and CSS on every page.
-For that reason, it usually makes sense to have one entry (e.g. ``app``) that contains this global code (both JavaScript & CSS) and is included on every page (i.e. it's included in the *layout* of your app).
+For that reason, it usually makes sense to have one entry (e.g. ``app``) that contains this global code (both JavaScript & CSS) and is included on every page (e.g. it's included in the *layout* of your app).
 This means that you will always have one, global entry on every page (e.g. ``app``) and you *may* have one page-specific JavaScript and CSS file from a page-specific entry (e.g. ``checkout``).